Trump says North Korea talks could fail or bring 'greatest deal'

 It was not immediately clear which meetings Trump was referring to or their timing.
 South Korean officials said this week that Trump had agreed to an invitation from Kim to meet by May.

-The White House has been under fire for agreeing to talks and responded to the criticism on Friday by warning that no summit would occur unless Pyongyang took “concrete actions” over its nuclear program.
+The White House has been under fire for agreeing to talks and responded to the criticism on Friday by warning that no summit would occur unless Pyongyang took“concrete actions” over its nuclear program.

 Trump also took to Twitter on Saturday to characterize the leaders of China and Japan as supportive of the potential dialogue, yet did little to clear up confusion over the preconditions and timing of any talks.

-Chinese President Xi Jinping “told me he appreciates that the U.S. is working to solve the problem diplomatically rather than going with the ominous alternative,” Trump wrote on Twitter.
-“China continues to be helpful!”
+Chinese President Xi Jinping“told me he appreciates that the U.S. is working to solve the problem diplomatically rather than going with the ominous alternative,” Trump wrote on Twitter.“China continues to be helpful!”

-Trump also tweeted on Saturday: “Spoke to Prime Minister Abe of Japan, who is very enthusiastic about talks with North Korea.”
+Trump also tweeted on Saturday:“Spoke to Prime Minister Abe of Japan, who is very enthusiastic about talks with North Korea.”

 The United States has long said it wants any talks to aim at Pyongyang abandoning its nuclear weapons and missile programs.